 Some cultural ceremonies are sensitive in nature and some are very sacred; these should not be discussed without a local Aboriginal or Torres Strait Islander person being present.

 Travel and Trade

 Aboriginal and Torres Strait Islander people travelled throughout the Great Barrier Reef using canoes and outriggers for trade, warfare or to collect resources.
 As maritime hunters and gatherers, Aboriginal and Torres Strait Islander people are skilled navigators using the wind and the constellations as well as their intricate knowledge of the marine environment to guide them on their journeys.

 Nomadic Aboriginal people of the Whitsunday Islands, the Ngaro, built sturdy three-piece bark canoes that were capable of open sea journeys.
 Evidence suggests that there were trade links between coastal and hinterland Aboriginal people of the region.

-Torres Strait Islanders also travelled through the Reef's waters for trade, using their knowledge of the sea to cover vast distances in their outrigger canoes.
-Traditional connections exist with the outer islands of the Great Barrier Reef where resources such as bird and turtle eggs, bird droppings (used for fertilising garden beds), turtles and feathers were collected.
+Torres Strait Islanders also travelled through the Reef's waters for trade, covering vast distances in their outrigger canoes.
+They had traditional connections with the outer islands of the Great Barrier Reef, where they collected resources such as bird and turtle eggs, bird droppings (used for fertilising garden beds), turtles and feathers.

-Intricate trade networks and barter of resources were commonplace amongst societies and essential in providing Indigenous groups with their necessities.
-Mainland Aboriginal and Torres Strait Islander people traded with each other as well as with visiting parties from both the Torres Strait Islands and Papua New Guinea.
+Intricate trade networks and resource bartering were commonplace amongst societies and provided Indigeneous groups with their necessities.
+Mainland Aboriginal and Torres Strait Islander people traded with each other, as well as with visiting parties from Papua New Guinea.